Hydrogen Peroxide And Laundry - Use It To Brighten Your Clothes

 Is This Safe For Your Colored Clothes?

-While the video below suggests using hydrogen peroxide to whiten your whites (and yes, it does that very well!), I've been asked on multiple occasions whether hydrogen peroxide, a bleach, will bleach your colored clothes.
+While the video below suggests using hydrogen peroxide to whiten your whites (and yes, it does that very well!), I've been asked on multiple occasions whether hydrogen peroxide, a bleach, will bleach the color out of your colored clothes.

 The answer is typically it will not bleach your colored clothes, not anymore than other color safe bleaches do.
 (And when such bleaching occurs it is typically because you've used the bleach at too high a concentration, or left the bleach to sit for too long, or the dye itself in the fabric was not properly set.)